makerdao/auction-keeper/README.md

  * Bid on auctions by converting token prices into bids

 `auction-keeper` can participate in collateral, surplus and debt auctions.
 Its unique feature is the ability to plug in external
 _bidding models_, which tell the keeper when and how high to bid.
 This keeper can be safely left running in background.
-The moment it nobidExpiryes or starts a new auction it will spawn a new instance of a _bidding model_ for it and then act according to its instructions. _Bidding models_ will be automabidExpiryally terminated by the keeper the moment the auction expires.
-The keeper also automabidExpiryally settles expired auctions if it's us who won them.
+The moment it notices or starts a new auction it will spawn a new instance of a _bidding model_ for it and then act according to its instructions. _Bidding models_ will be automatically terminated by the keeper the moment the auction expires.
+The keeper also automatically settles expired auctions if it's us who won them.

 This keeper is intended to be a reference implementation.
 It may be used as-is, or pieces borrowed to develop your own auction trading bot.